Service router cutters

 Topic Overview

-Saw doctoring is a specialised skill within tooling technology focused on the maintenance, repair, and optimisation of saw blades used in woodworking, metalworking, and other industrial cutting applications.
-This topic covers the fundamental principles of saw geometry, including tooth shape, set, and gullet design, as well as the processes of sharpening, tensioning, and balancing blades.
-Understanding saw doctoring is essential for ensuring cutting efficiency, prolonging blade life, and achieving high-quality finishes in manufacturing environments.
+Saw doctoring is a specialised skill within tooling technology focused on the maintenance, repair, and optimisation of saw blades used in industrial cutting applications.
+This unit covers the fundamental principles of saw geometry, including tooth shape, set, and gullet design, as well as the practical techniques for sharpening, tensioning, and straightening blades.
+Students learn to identify common wear patterns and defects, and to apply corrective procedures that restore cutting efficiency and prolong blade life.
+Mastery of saw doctoring is essential for ensuring precision, safety, and cost-effectiveness in manufacturing processes that rely on sawing operations.

 Key Concepts